Tomato potato psyllid - adult (3mm), nymph and nymph cases

 As a result, movement restrictions will now apply to solanaceous and convolvulaceous plants or plant material and associated media, machinery or equipment coming into Queensland, unless they meet certain conditions outlined in the Movement Control Order.

-The Movement Control Order (PDF, 1.4MB) is effective immediately, as of 17 February 2017, and will stay in effect for three months unless revoked earlier.
+The Movement Control Order (PDF, 1.8MB) is effective immediately as of 17 May 2017, and will stay in effect for three months unless revoked earlier.

 Queensland has issued state-wide area freedom certificates for tomato potato psyllid (PDF, 376.7KB) and Candidatus Liberibacter solanacearum (PDF, 391.2KB) to enable trade of fruit and plant material of the Solanaceae family and tubers and plant material of the Convolvulaceae family from Queensland.

-However, businesses are reminded to check the quarantine requirements for the entry of plants or plant material and associated media, machinery or equipment of the Solanaceae and Convolvulaceae families prior to export.
+However, businesses are reminded to check the quarantine entry requirements of other states and territories for plants or plant material and associated media, machinery or equipment prior to export.

 The adult tomato potato psyllid is a small, winged insect about three millimetres long that resembles a miniature cicada.
 Their life cycle includes nymph and egg stages, all of which may be present on affected plants.